codeforeauclaire/vms/README.md

  1. Notes are in /bin/anthony/deployC* with github issue raised, update that after trying
 1. Make wait after server status is active another 10 seconds (sometimes can't ssh in right away)
 1. Add UI clear for select all on pre boxes when clicked
-1. Add hard throttling on server (values in settings.json)
- 1. Max servers running at a time
- 1. Max spin ups per given unit of time
+1. Add hard throttling on max spin ups per unit of time (put values in settings.json)
 1. Auto generate a new server if timer is negative (Do destruct >> recreate cycle?)